senzhaocode/FuSViz_docs/docs/Input.md

 ```

 * **SV_standard.pl** supports a merging of RNA SVs from five callers currently.
 As output format of callers with differen versions may be somewhat variable, we recommend users run SV calls using the following version: *deFuse* (>= v0.8.1), *fusioncatcher* (>= v1.2.0), *arriba* (>= v2.0.0), *STAR-Fusion* (>= v1.9.1) and *Dragen* (>= v3.9.3).
-* `Final_RNA_SVs.txt` in *output_rna_dir* directory is an example of RNA SV input file for FuSViz.
+* `Final_RNA_SVs.txt` in *output_rna_dir* directory is an example of RNA SV input file for *FuSViz*.
 Names of fusion partner genes are standardized if they are incongruent (related to synonymous gene nomenclature) among multiple callers.
 If gene nomenclature is not available, **ENSEMBL** gene_id is used for denotation.
 * **SV_standard.pl** applies some filters to reduce false positives:
 	* RNA SVs nominated by any caller **MUST** meet the support number of split reads >= 2.
 	* For filtering *deFuse* calls , `splitr_span_pvalue > 0.05`, `splitr_pos_pvalue > 0.05`, `splitr_min_pvalue > 0.05`, `breakpoint_homology <= 5`, `num_multi_map/span_count < 0.2` and `probability > 0.05` need to be met.